 Capital gains tax in Canada

-In Canada, capital gains tax is levied on the difference between the sale price of an asset and its original acquisition cost, known as the cost basis.
-Fifty per cent of the capital gains realised are taxable, which means that only half of the gain on the sale of assets is taxed at the taxpayer’s personal rate.
+Capital gains tax in Canada is imposed on the difference amount between the sale price of any particular base and its original acquisition cost, commonly known as the cost basis.
+Fifty percent of the capital gains realized are subject to taxation, and all this implies is that half of the gain on the sale of assets is only taxed at the taxpayer’s personal rate.

 Which assets are subject to taxation